steilerDev/icloud-photos-sync/README.md

 My personal use case / workflow is [documented on GH Pages](https://icloud-photos-sync.steilerdev.de/dev/motivation/), alongside some other potential interessting pieces of documentation.

+## Documentation

+A [Get Started Guide can be found on Github Pages](https://icloud-photos-sync.steilerdev.de/get-started/).
+Additional documentation and further ressources are published there as well.

 ## OS Support
 ![OS Support Debian](https://img.shields.io/static/v1?label=Debian-11&message=Dev%20Platform&color=informational&style=for-the-badge)